PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes_2/readme.md

 ### Data Preparation (data_preperation.py):
 - Cleans and preprocesses the email dataset.
 - Performs text normalization, tokenization, stopwords removal, stemming,
-- lemmatization, and removes special characters and punctuation.
+- lemmatization, and removing special characters and punctuation.
+- **Stemming**: The process of reducing words to their word stem, base, or root form.
+It removes suffixes from words to simplify them to their base meaning.
+For example, "running" becomes "run", and "cats" becomes "cat".
+- **Lemmatization**: The process of reducing words to their base or dictionary form (lemma).
+Unlike stemming, lemmatization considers the context and meaning of the word.
+- **Tokenization**: Splitting email text into individual words
 ### Naive Bayes Classifiers:
 - Uses the processed dataset to train a Naive Bayes classifier.
 - Vectorizes the text data using TF-IDF